TheRinneganBoy/librarymanagementsystem/README.md

 # Library Management System
 Description:
 The Library Management System is a console-based application designed to efficiently manage a library's book inventory and lending operations.
 This Java project provides librarians and administrators with a user-friendly interface to add, search, update, and remove books from the library.
 It also allows users to borrow and return books, check book availability, and view library statistics.
+This was a project I submitted for my 2nd semester Java OOPs Project Presentation

 Features:
 - Add new books to the library with title and author details.